cutaway-security/sawh/README.md

 ***Use At Your Own Risk!!!!
 Do not run on production systems without testing.***

 # Capabilities
+## Running Modes
 SAWH provides three running modes.

 * 'check' - this performs a check of the system and the configuration of the script's actions.
 * 'disable' - this modifies the system to disable services and settings following the action verbs configured in the script.
 * 'enable' - this modifies the system to enable services and settings following the action verbs configured in the script.

+## Configurations
+The following configurations can be updated within the script.
+Your team should review each and determine which should be enabled and which should be disabled.
+Then, they should test completely before using in production.

+* Interface Mode: modifies the mode of each network interface.
+Disabling puts the interfaces into 'Public' mode.
+Enabling puts the interfaces into 'Private' mode.
+* NetBIOS: modifies the settings of each network interface.
+Disabling disables NetBIOS on each interface.
+Enabling enables NetBIOS on each interface.
+* Firewall Rules: modifies the Windows Host-based Firewall with a rule named "Block Windows Services - SAWH" that controls TCP ports 135,137,139,445.
+Enabling creates the rule (if not present) and enables the rule.
+Disabling does not remove the rule, it just disables it.
+* Bindings: Network interfaces have multiple configuration settings that can be controlled.
+The bindings setting controls the function of all.
+Each setting has its own setting.
+ * IPv6: This setting controls the use of IPv6 on all interfaces.
+Disabling will disable IPv6 on all interfaces.
+Enabling will enable IPv6 on all interfaces.
+ * LLTP: This setting controls the use of Link-Layer Topology Discovery Mapper I/O Driver and the Microsoft LLDP Driver on all interfaces.
+Disabling will disable LLTP on all interfaces.
+Enabling will enable LLTP on all interfaces.
+ * Client: This setting controls the use of Client for Microsoft Networks and File and Printer Sharing for Microsoft Networks on all interfaces.
+Disabling will disable these services on all interfaces.
+Enabling will enable these services on all interfaces.
+ * NAMP: This setting controls the use of Microsoft Network Adapter Multiplexor Protocol on all interfaces.
+Disabling will disable NAMP on all interfaces.
+Enabling will enable NAMP on all interfaces.
+ * RDP: This setting controls the use of Terminal Services (RDP) on the system.
+Disabling will disable the RDP service in registry and also create a firewall rule name "Block RDP - SAWH" that blocks TCP 3389.
+Enabling will enable the RDP service in registry and also disable the "Block RDP - SAWH" firewall without removing it.
+  * This is the only rule that is disabled by default.
+This is because many organizations will require RDP to access these stand-alone systems.
+Update with care and testing.
+* SMBv1: This setting controls the use of SMBv1.
+Disabling will disable SMBv1 on the system. ***Enabling does nothing.*** You don't need SMBv1 for a stand-alone system.
+Don't enable it.
+Fire your vendor or integrator if they force you to enable it.
+If you really need it, you'll figure out how to enable it.
+ * Seriously, you don't need SMBv1.
+Disabling it is extremely important.

 ## Considerations
 Check is safe.
 It makes no changes and there is a seperate confirmation prompt when changes will be made to the system.